P2333/Rectified-Rejection/README.md

 ## Evaluation Commands

 ### Evaluate under the PGD attacks
-The trained model is saved at `trained_models/model_path`, where the specific name of `model_path` is automatically generated.
+The trained model is saved at `trained_models/model_path`, where the specific name of `model_path` is automatically generated during training.
+The command for evaluating our RR method is:
 ```shell
 python eval_cifar.py --model_name PreActResNet18_twobranch_DenseV1 --evalset test --norm l_inf --epsilon 8 \
                                               --attack-iters 1000 --pgd-alpha 2 \